MichaelKND/SnooSearch/README.md

 # How does it work?

 SnooSearch reads a .csv file that lists the metadata of the posts, manipulating and sorting it for easier readability as well as adding search functions.
     - Clicking the “Load Posts” Button will refresh the top left display box with the list of posts loaded from a “dataset.csv” file.
 Posts are initially listed in descending       order as shown on the /r/learnpython subreddit “top” listing.
     - Selecting a post and clicking “View Post Information” will load the selected post’s metadata into the metadata display below.
     - Selecting “Go to Post” while a post is loaded will open a browser window to the selected post on the subreddit /r/learnpython.
     - On the right, posts may be sorted and filtered in several ways.
          - Sort by Title sorts in descending alphanumeric order (0-9, A-Z).
          - Sort by Ratio sorts by ascending upvote ratio order.
          - Sort by Score sorts by ascending score order.
          - Sort by Author sorts by descending alphanumeric author order.
          - Filter Edited displays only posts that were edited by the author after initial posting.
          - Filter Unedited shows posts that were not edited after initial posting.
          - Entering a string into the topmost entry box and selecting the adjacent “Search For Title” button will search the posts whose title contains the string.
          - Likewise, entering a string in the lower entry box and selecting “Search For Author” will search for posts whose author’s name contains the entered string.

 # Version History

 ## 1.0 – Initial Release
     - Current Features:
     - List posts in dedicated display window
     - Load post information based on selected post.
     - Sort by title, ratio, score, and author name.

-   - Filter for edited and unedited posts.
+    - Filter for edited and unedited posts
     - Open a browser window with the loaded post’s URL.

 # Future Plans
     - Add a key column that shows the category of relevance when a user sorts or filters.
     - Add a error functionality when there is no post selected and the user tries to load post information.

 # Reference Materials
     - Lundh, Fredrik.
 “An Introduction to Tkinter (Work in Progress).”
 Effbot.Org, 2019, effbot.org/tkinterbook/.
     - “W3Schools Online Web Tutorials.”
 W3schools.Com, 2019, www.w3schools.com.